LazyGuyWithRSI/path-of-automation-auto-loot-clicker/README.md

    - Yes.
 If you are concerned, just read the source.

    ### Does this violate Path of Exile's Terms of Service?
    - Yes.
 It technically is a form of automation, which is not allowed.
-Can they detect it?
-Maybe.
+Will they detect it?
+If you use the executable, probably.
 This was mostly an academic pursuit.
       ### *I am not responsible if use of this script results in action from GGG*

 ---